deephalder/Data-Science-Portfolio/README.md

 [Live app URL link ](https://similar-movies.herokuapp.com)

 Recommenders are systems, which predict ratings of users for items.
 There are several approaches to build such systems and one of them is Collaborative Filtering.

 This notebook and app, shows a recommendation system where the user selects a movie from the list of top 5000 movies and it gives you the top 5 most similar movies along with their images.

-This notebook is also deployed in Heroko , so you can use the app using this URL : https://similar-movies.herokuapp.com
+This notebook is also deployed in Heroku , so you can use the app using this URL : https://similar-movies.herokuapp.com

+### Book Genre Predition and recommendations.

+This a machine learning project where the user enters a summary or description and the app directly predicts a genre fit for the summary, and then finds similar books based on the summary's closest cosine similarity score.
+The data for books were first scraped from goodreads and then the model was trained to predict the summary.

+## Data_Analysis

-## SQL projects.
+## SQL_projects

-## Data Visualization
+## Data_Visualization

-### Microsoft Power Bi.
+### Microsoft_Power_Bi

-### Tableau.
+### Tableau

+## Cloud_Projects